| |

 Instructions

-• When the flour mixture has thickened, gradually whisk in the milk.
+• When the flour mixture has thickened, gradually and slowly whisk in the milk.
 Cook, stirring constantly, until thick, about 2-3 minutes.

-• Scrape béchamel into a large bowl and let it cool slightly, about 1-2 minutes.
+• Pour bรฉchamel into a large bowl and let it cool slightly, about 2-3 minutes.
+You might need a spatula to get out all the bรฉchamel.

-• To the same bowl with the béchamel add the beef, pork, eggs, parsley, wine, garlic, paprika, 2 teaspoons of salt and 1 teaspoon of pepper.
+• To the same bowl with the bรฉchamel add the beef, pork, eggs, parsley, wine, garlic, paprika, 2 teaspoons of salt and 1 teaspoon of pepper.
 Use your hands to mix well, but be careful not to over mix.
+The mixture should be on the wet side, and slightly sticky.

-• Form the meat mixture into about 1 1/2-inch balls.
+• After 2 hours, remove meat mixture from the fridge and form into about 1 1/2-inch balls.
+I use my hands and eyeball the size, but if it's easier for you to use an ice cream scoop, that works, too.
 Place balls on a sheet pan or large tray.

 • In a large saucepan, heat 2 tablespoons of the oil.

-• OR Place meatballs on a parchment lined baking sheet and bake at 400 degrees until they start browning on all sides, about 5-10 minutes, depending on the size of your meatballs.
+• OVEN METHOD: Place meatballs on a parchment-lined baking sheet and bake at 400 degrees until they start browning on all sides, about 5-10 minutes, depending on the size of your meatballs.

 • When all the meatballs are cooked, add them all back to the skillet.
 Add the jar of marinara sauce, and bring sauce to a simmer.
 Simmer for about 5-10 minutes until sauce is nice and hot.